flathub-infra/ansible/roles/nginx/README.md

 * `nginx_network_connect`: Set the SELinux `httpd_can_network_connect`
   boolean to allow nginx to make network connections.
 This is needed when proxying to other http servers.
 The default is `no`.

+* `nginx_resolvers`: DNS resolvers for upstream and OCSP responders.
+  This is defined in the `http` context, so it can be overridden in the `server` and `location` context.
+The default is to use the host's resolvers as defined in `ansible_dns.nameservers`.